Modern slavery

 Certsure LLP Operations

-free of modern slavery, forced labour and human trafficking.
+We directly employ around 359 employees.
+We are confident that our own operations are free of modern slavery, forced labour and human trafficking.
 Colleagues across the Certsure LLP work under comparable terms and conditions that are in accordance with U.K. employment law.

-organisation.
+We have a range of employment policies in place which ensure that our employees are fairly treated, supported, remunerated and understand the behaviour expected by the organisation.
 These policies include, but are not limited to, equality and diversity, pay and reward, annual leave, health safety and wellbeing including Mental Health First Aiders, prevention of harassment and bullying, anti-bribery and corruption, and whistleblowing.
-All these policies are available on request.
+All these policies are available on our company Intranet.

 Certsure LLP Supply Chains and Risk Areas

 We have a team of procurement specialists managing procurement processes.
 The suppliers we use to deliver our activities, and our own operations, are primarily U.K. and EU-based.
+We also create, negotiate and have access to a series of agreements put in place with a variety of suppliers.

-variety of suppliers.
 We contract with a range of suppliers, from IT companies to local cleaning and catering companies.
 It is believed that companies providing manual or lower skilled workers to provide services are more likely to be at greater risk of exploitation.
-For example, this could include the cleaning companies engaged to work at Certsure LLP’s offices in the U.K., or the workers producing technology components or NICEIC or ELECSA branded goods overseas.
+For example, this could include the cleaning companies engaged to work at Certsure LLP’s offices in the U.K., or the workers producing technology components or NICEIC branded goods overseas.
+Raising awareness amongst our employees is key to ensuring that these risk areas are recognised, and that employees know what to do if they become aware of any concerns associated with exploitation.

 Due Diligence